-"Eric was one of those unique and special colleagues who was loved and admired by all," he wrote.
+"Eric was one of those unique and special colleagues who was loved and admired by all," Donahoe wrote.

-In his free time, Salvatierra enjoyed snowboarding, karaoke and deejaying, according to Donahoe.
+In his free time, Salvatierra enjoyed snowboarding, karaoke and deejaying, Donahoe wrote.

 "For all of us who had the privilege of knowing and working with Eric, we will remember and miss his wit, intelligence, and joy of life both professionally and personally," Donahoe wrote.
 "Our deepest sympathies and thoughts are with Meredith and the girls."